-Shifting our focus to the annual average spatial distribution of thunderstorm tracks that contain a mesocyclone in Fig. 3b, we can see a similar spatial pattern.
-Most mesocyclonic storms occur to the south of the Alps.
-In the north, they largely occur in Prealpine areas.
-A small but relevant hotspot can be seen in the Napf area to the west of Lake Lucerne.
+Shifting our focus to the annual average spatial distribution of thunderstorm tracks that contain a mesocyclone in Fig. 3 b), we can see a similar spatial pattern.
+Most mesocyclonic storms occur to the South of the Alps.
+In the North, they largely occur

+- 225 in Prealpine areas.
+A small, but relevant hot spot can be seen in the Napf area to the West of Lake Lucerne.
 Additionally the Bernese Alps and Zurich Oberland are areas of elevated frequency.
 Both the global maximum in Ticino and the local maxima in the Northern Prealps correspond to hail occurrence maxima (NCCS, 2021; Nisi et al., 2018; Trefalt et al., 2018).
-Considering that hail is a known consequence of severe weather of mesocyclones, this overlap reinforces the robustness of the obtained spatial distribution.
+Considering that hail is a known severe weather consequence of mesocyclones, this overlap reinforces the robustness of the obtained spatial distribution.
 We can see a lesser dependence of detections on the quality index.
-This may be due to the fact that mesocyclones generally have a large vertical extent and can be detected in multiple consecutive elevation scans, thus being less dependent on accurate measurements in single elevation scans.
-Range-dependent rotation thresholds compensate for decreasing measurement resolution with range and allow mesocyclones to be detected even beyond a range of 100 km per radar.
-The most issues can still be noted over the Jura, where the beam blockage of the La Dôle radar impacts the first 10 elevation scans.
-The beam blockage in this area is severe enough that confirmed cases of mesocyclones are missed in this region.
-This is illustrated by the case study of a tornado near Neuchâtel in Grazioli et al. (2019), in which the data from both a mobile, X-band radar that was tracking this storm cell and the operational Cband data are analysed.
-The rotation is clearly visible in the X-band data; however from the La Dôle radar the rotation is undetectable, and the location is at a far range from the Albis radar.

-Figure 4 shows the maximum measured vorticity values of all detected mesocyclones.
-The values range from 0.6×10^{-2} to 12×10^{-2} s-1, with a mean of 2×10^{-2} s-1.
-The typical mesocyclone definition (Stumpf et al., 1998) requires a vorticity of 10^{-2} s-1, showing that the average event is twice as strong and the extremes exceed this value by an order of magnitude.
-The lower minimum value stems from the use of range-dependent thresholds, where we lower the vorticity requirement with increasing distance to the radars to compensate for decreasing spatial resolution (see Appendix B).

-The largest cluster of high vorticity values is located around the Ticino hotspot.
-The Napf area and Zurich Oberland also show consistently elevated values of vorticity.
+This may be due to the fact, that mesocyclones - 230 generally have a large vertical extent and can be detected in multiple consecutive elevation scans, thus being less dependent on accurate measurements in single elevation scans.
+By using range-dependent rotation thresholds, the detectable range of mesocyclones exceeds Range-dependent rotation thresholds compensate for decreasing measurement resolution with range and allow mesocyclones to be detected even beyond a range of 100 km per radar.
+The most issues can still be noted over the Jura, where the beam blockage of La Dôle radar impacts the first 10 elevation scans.
+The beam blockage in this area is severe - 235 enough, that confirmed cases of mesocyclones are missed in this region.
+This is illustrated by the case study of a tornado near Neuchatel in Grazioli et al. (2019), in which the data from both a mobile, X-band radar that was tracking this storm cell, and the operational C-band data, are analyzed.
+The rotation is clearly visible in the X-band data, however from La Dôle radar , the rotation is undetectable and the location is at a far range from Albis radar. - Figure 4 shows the maximum measured vorticity values of all detected mesocyclones.
+The values range from $0.6 \cdot 10^{-2}s^{-1}$ to $12 \cdot 10^{-2}s^{-1}$ , with a mean of $2 \cdot 10^{-2}s^{-1}$ .
+The typical mesocyclone definition (Stumpf et al., 1998) requires a vorticity of $10^{-2}s^{-1}$ , showing that the average event is twice as strong and the extremes exceed this value by an order of magnitude.
+The lower minimum value stems from the use of range-dependent thresholds, where we lower the vorticity requirement with increasing distance to the radars to compensate for decreasing spatial resolution (see Appendix B). - 245 The largest cluster of high vorticity values is located around the Ticino hot spot.
+But also the Napf area and Zurich Oberland show consistently elevated values of vorticity.
 This is not the case for the Bernese Alps, where the vorticity values are on the low end of the spectrum and close to the detection threshold.
-The topography is significantly more complex here, which may impact a storm's capability to maintain strong rotation.
+The topography is significantly more complex here, which may impact a storms capability to maintain strong rotation.